Skip to main content

 Retirement annuity schemes

-If you pay your tax through self assessment – for example, because you are self-employed – you must claim the full amount of the payment on your tax return.
-You will then get tax relief via your tax calculation for the year in question.
+If you pay your tax through Self Assessment – for example, because you are self-employed – you must include the full amount of your payments to retirement annuity policies on your tax return.
+If you are entitled to any tax relief it will be given to you through your tax calculation for the year in question.

 You can read more about retirement annuity contracts on the government’s Moneyhelper website.